cytopia/sweany/README.md

   * Form Helper
     + lets you build validatable forms
+	+ includes BB-Editor, Datepicker, Livesearch, Timespan-picker, etc (with just one line of code)
   * HTML/CSS/JS Helper
     + used to add css/js files, set html title, keywords, namespaces etc on-the-fly
+    + Do use Html::l() and Html::href for all links!
+    + If you do, you will not have to worry about broken links when you turn on custom seo urls
   * Mail Helper
     + send emails
 	+ store sent emails in database